Further Investigation of the Survivability of Code Technical Debt Items: Results

-We can observe that, in general, code TDIs are removed faster in the investigated industrial systems as compared to the investigated OSSs.
-Table~\ref{tab:surv.numbers} summarizes the probability of code TDIs surviving up to $100$ days and commits individually for each system.
+We observe that, in general, code TDIs are removed faster in the investigated industrial system as compared to the investigated open-source systems.
+Table~\ref{tab3:surv.numbers} summarises the probability of code TDIs surviving up to $100$ days and commits for \textit{Bug}, \textit{Code Smell}, and \textit{Vulnerability} separately for the industrial system and open-source systems.
+Note that there was no observation as \textit{vulnerability} in the Industrial 2.
+Therefore we cannot be presenting any survival probability in Table~\ref{tab3:surv.numbers} for Industrial 2.

-\subsection{\textbf{RQ2.} \textit{Are there any differences in the survivability of the different types of code TDI, namely bugs, code smells, and vulnerabilities?}}

-To address RQ2, we analyzed the different types of code TDIs individually across the different systems.
-Fig.~\ref{fig:04_types_box} illustrates the box plots for the distribution of the survival days (top) and commits (bottom) for the different types of code TDI detected in the different systems.
-The plots are presented in log-scale similar to Fig.~\ref{fig:02_all_issues_box}.

-In the case of \textit{Bugs}, we observe that the median of the distribution for survived days is higher in the case of \textit{OS2} and the median of the distributions for survived commits are lower in the case of \textit{Ind2} and \textit{OS2}.

-In the case of \textit{Code Smells}, we observe that the medians of the distributions for survived days, except in \textit{Ind2}, are similar in all systems, the median of the distribution is significantly higher for number of survived commits in the case of \textit{OS3}, the median of the distribution is significantly lower for number of survived commits in the case of \textit{OS2}.
-The number of observations for code smells for the case of \textit{Ind2} is very low (below 20 observations) so we cannot observe any patterns.

-In the case of \textit{Vulnerabilities}, we observe that the medians of the distributions for survived days is lower in the case of \textit{OS1} and \textit{OS3} and the median of the distribution for survived commits is lower in the case of \textit{OS2}.

-Table~\ref{tab:type_descriptives} summarizes the descriptive statistics of the number of the survived days and commits for code TDI types.
-Fig.~\ref{fig:05_types_surv_all} illustrates the survival probability curves for the number of survived days (left) and the number of survived commits (right) for each code TDI type.

-We can observe that \textit{OS2} has the highest survival probability curve for every type of code TDI in terms of survived days (the blue line in Fig~\ref{fig:05_types_surv_all}), implying that they tend to survive longer in \textit{OS2}. \textit{OS1} and \textit{OS3} have higher survival probability curve than \textit{Ind1} and \textit{Ind2} for Bugs in terms of survived days, meaning that Bugs tend to be removed faster in the analyzed industrial systems.
-We observe that all the systems (except for \textit{Ind2}) have similar survival probability curves for Code Smells and Vulnerabilities in terms of survived days.
-The low number of observations of Code Smells in the case of \textit{Ind2} does not allow us to draw any conclusions.
-Finally, Bugs have higher survival probability in terms of the number of survived days while Vulnerabilities and Code Smells have the second and third place respectively.

-Fig.~\ref{fig:05_types_surv_all} (right column) illustrates the survival probability curves for the number of survived commits for each code TDI type.
-We observe that \textit{OS1} and \textit{OS3} have the highest survival probability curves for all types of code TDI in terms of survived commits. \textit{Ind1} and \textit{Ind2} have similar survival probability curves for Bugs and Vulnerabilities in terms of survived commits. \textit{OS2} has the lowest survival probability for all the types of code TDI in terms of survived commits.
-Similar to the previous figure, the low number of observations of Code Smells in the case of \textit{Ind2} does not allow us to draw any conclusions.

-Table~\ref{tab:type.surv.numbers} summarizes the probability of code TDI types surviving up to $100$ days and commits individually for each system.
-By isolating the survivability models for each code TDI type, we observe that: